© 2025 Buteau’s Odyssey. All rights reserved.

 Author: Kelly Jensen

 This content contains affiliate links.
 When you buy through these links, we may earn an affiliate commission.
 Kelly is a former librarian and a long-time blogger at STACKED.
 She’s the editor/author of (DON’T) CALL ME CRAZY: 33 VOICES START THE CONVERSATION ABOUT MENTAL HEALTH and the editor/author of HERE WE ARE: FEMINISM FOR THE REAL WORLD.
 Her next book, BODY TALK, will publish in Fall 2020.
 Follow her on Instagram @heykellyjensen.
-View All posts by Kelly Jensen Next week is the third annual Prison Banned Books Week.
-In preparation, let’s take a look at the necessity to address this rampant…
+View All posts by Kelly Jensen “What can I do to learn about book censorship and help put a stop to it?”
+This question and variations thereof continue to…

 Kelly is a former librarian and a long-time blogger at STACKED.
 She’s the editor/author of (DON’T) CALL ME CRAZY: 33 VOICES START THE CONVERSATION ABOUT MENTAL HEALTH and the editor/author of HERE WE ARE: FEMINISM FOR THE REAL WORLD.
 Her next book, BODY TALK, will publish in Fall 2020.
 Follow her on Instagram @heykellyjensen.
-View All posts by Kelly Jensen As we round out Banned Books Week, here’s your reminder that a week of “celebrating” banned books isn’t enough.
-Now take that passion for intellectual freedom, the rights of readers, the rights of authors, and the need to protect institutions…
+View All posts by Kelly Jensen Yesterday, the state of Utah banned three books for all public school students, bringing the total number of books banned in the state to 22.
+Today, the American Civil Liberties Union of Utah filed a lawsuit against the state on…

 This content contains affiliate links.
 When you buy through these links, we may earn an affiliate commission.
 Kelly is a former librarian and a long-time blogger at STACKED.
 She’s the editor/author of (DON’T) CALL ME CRAZY: 33 VOICES START THE CONVERSATION ABOUT MENTAL HEALTH and the editor/author of HERE WE ARE: FEMINISM FOR THE REAL WORLD.
 Her next book, BODY TALK, will publish in Fall 2020.
 Follow her on Instagram @heykellyjensen.
-View All posts by Kelly Jensen It’s been a stellar year in book cover design, and the third quarter of 2025 continues to prove this.
-Designers have upped their…
+View All posts by Kelly Jensen Utah passed one of the strictest bills related to books in public schools in 2024.
+House Bill 29 (HB 29) allows parents to challenge books…

 This content contains affiliate links.
 When you buy through these links, we may earn an affiliate commission.
 Kelly is a former librarian and a long-time blogger at STACKED.
 She’s the editor/author of (DON’T) CALL ME CRAZY: 33 VOICES START THE CONVERSATION ABOUT MENTAL HEALTH and the editor/author of HERE WE ARE: FEMINISM FOR THE REAL WORLD.
 Her next book, BODY TALK, will publish in Fall 2020.
 Follow her on Instagram @heykellyjensen.
-View All posts by Kelly Jensen Back in 2023, I wrote about how the average age of the most commonly banned books is 14 years old.
-The books being…
+View All posts by Kelly Jensen In the final installment of a trilogy of posts explicitly dedicated to comics censorship, we shift our focus from the history and legacy…

 Kelly is a former librarian and a long-time blogger at STACKED.
 She’s the editor/author of (DON’T) CALL ME CRAZY: 33 VOICES START THE CONVERSATION ABOUT MENTAL HEALTH and the editor/author of HERE WE ARE: FEMINISM FOR THE REAL WORLD.
 Her next book, BODY TALK, will publish in Fall 2020.
 Follow her on Instagram @heykellyjensen.
-View All posts by Kelly Jensen In another blow to the First Amendment Rights of library users, the United States District Court for the Northern District of Florida ruled that the Escambia County school board did not violate student or author rights when it pulled And…
+View All posts by Kelly Jensen If you haven’t been a regular listener to Hey YA, our podcast dedicated to all things young adult literature, then you may not know that we sunset the show in October after seven awesome years.
+But the show didn’t go…

 970x125